HectorAlonso18/MotionLight/web-site/docs/Tutorials/What_it_is_motion_profile.md

 ---
-sidebar_label: What it is a Motion Profile?
+sidebar_label: What is a Motion Profile?
 sidebar_position: 1
 ---